Delta Explained: How Much Your Option Moves With the Stock

 Delta answers one plain question: when the stock moves $1, how much does my option move?

 That is the whole idea.
-A call with a delta of 0.50 gains about $0.50 per share for every $1 the stock climbs.
-Since one contract is 100 shares, that is about $50 on the contract per $1 move.
+A call with a delta of 0.50 gains about $0.50 a share for every $1 the stock climbs.
+One contract is 100 shares, so that comes to about $50 for the contract per $1 move.

-That is the difference between the two traders.
-One held a high-delta option that sprinted, the other a low-delta option that strolled.
+That is the difference between our two traders from the start.
+One held a high-delta option that sprinted with the stock.
+The other held a low-delta option that strolled, catching only a sliver of the very same move.

 Delta and Moneyness Go Together